2023 Guide to Enforce Spanish Judgments in China

 If the aforementioned materials are not in Chinese, then you also need to provide the Chinese translation of these materials.
 The official seal of the translation agency shall be affixed to the Chinese version.
 In China, some courts only accept Chinese translations provided by agencies listed in their lists of translation agencies, while others do not.

-Documents from outside China must be notarized by local notaries in the country where such documents are located and certified by local Chinese consulates or Chinese embassies.
+Documents relating to identities formed outside China must be notarized by local notaries in the country where such documents are located and certified by local Chinese consulates or Chinese embassies.

 10. What should be included in the Application Form?